 The figure above is an extremely simplified representation of a candidate’s real sample space.
 You can see that it only has about 150 rectangles.
 However, the actual number of possible state combinations is huge and impossible to represent visually.
 In case you’re curious, the exact number is:

 - 251 = 2 251 799 813 685 248

 One simulation is basically having virtual voters express their preferences.
 In each simulation, each candidate wins or loses a state with the probability we calculated with our model.
-Then, the electors from all the states the candidate won are summed.
-If the number passes the 270 threshold, the candidate’s win count is increased by 1.
+Then, we sum the electors from all the states the candidate won.
+If the number passes the 270 threshold, the candidate’s win count increases by 1.
 A candidate’s win probability is their win count divided by the total number of simulations we run.